What is the history of the Rockefeller Center Christmas Tree?

 New York’s Most Famous Christmas Tree

 Not just any fir is worthy of becoming the Rockefeller Center Christmas tree.
-It should be a tree more than than 50 years old and at least 20 meters high.
+It should be a tree more than 50 years old and at least 20 metres high.
 The record was set in 1999 with a 30-meter beast!

 Generally, the chosen tree is a Norwegian spruce brought from the states of New York, Connecticut or Pennsylvania.